helidon-io/helidon/docs/se/config/supported-formats.md

 #### Using the Etcd Config Source

-To read configuration from an Etcd source, your application uses the [`EtcdConfigSourceBuilder`][etcdconfigsourcebuilder].
+To read configuration from an Etcd source, your application uses the [`EtcdConfigSourceBuilder`][etcdconfigsource].

 Use Etcd config source: